Regression adjustment in completely randomized experiments with many covariates: Introduction

-In this paper, we contribute to the endeavor of understanding regression adjustment in multiple fronts.
-First, we propose a simple yet effective alternative for bias-corrected estimation, a cross-fitted regression adjustment estimator for the average treatment effect in RCTs.
-Theoretically, we study higher-order properties of the cross-fitted and existing regression adjustment estimators and show that our cross-fitted estimator possesses improved bias properties compared to the existing alternatives.
-Second, we derive a finer asymptotic variance expression for the estimators that takes into account of the higher-order term.
+In this paper, we contribute to the endeavor of understanding regression adjustment in multiple fronts. { First, we study higher-order properties of Lin's (2013) regression adjustment estimator, Lei and Ding's (2021) bias-corrected estimator, and the cross-fitted estimator proposed by \citet{aronow-middleton2013} when the number of covariates grows at a slower rate than the sample size under completely randomized experiments, and show that the cross-fitted estimator possesses improved asymptotic properties compared to the others.} Second, we derive a finer asymptotic variance expression for the estimators that takes into account of the higher-order term.
 As pointed out in Lei and Ding (2021, Section 4.3), the asymptotic variance of the regression adjustment estimators can deviate significantly from the theoretical ones in finite samples, especially when the dimensionality and/or nonlinearity in the DGPs is non-negligible.
 This further motivates us to propose an alternative bias-corrected version of the HC3 standard error.
-The simulation studies unveil supporting evidences that our proposed cross-fitted estimator has favorable performances robustly over a variety of scenarios.
+The simulation studies unveil supporting evidences that the cross-fitted estimator has favorable performances robustly over a variety of scenarios.
 Coupled with our bias-corrected HC3, it delivers more precise inference results than existing alternative estimation and inference methods when researchers utilize a modest or large number of covariates for causal inference in RCTs.
 Our methodology is also extended to cover stratified experiments with large strata.